Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: The Fuchsian Riemann-Hilbert problem in Frobenius manifolds theory

 Plugging equation (\ref{uniteq}) into the above relation (\ref{temp1}), we obtain (\ref{eulereq}). $\Box$ \begin{remark} \rm Using Proposition \ref{theuler} we can easily see that the solutions to the linear systems (\ref{ls1}), (\ref{ls2}) corresponding to values $\q$ and $\q+1$ are related by differentiation in $\lambda$.
 Namely, let us indicate explicitly the dependence of a solution to the system (\ref{ls1}), (\ref{ls2}) on $\q,$ i.e., we denote $\Phi$ by $\Phi^{\q}$.
 Then \be \Phi^{\q+1}=\f{\p\Phi^{\q}}{\p\l}\equiv A^{\q}(\l)\Phi^\q(\l), \ee where $A^{\q}(\l)=-\sum_{i=1}^\M \f{E_i(V+\q I)}{\l-\l_i}$ is the matrix of coefficients in (\ref{ls1}).

 In this paper we find a complete system of linearly independent solutions to the system (\ref{ls1}), (\ref{ls2}) for the case $\q=-1/2$.
 Several columns of our solution $\Phi$ turn out to be independent of $\l$, therefore formula (\ref{aap1}) cannot be used to generate fundamental solutions to the system with $\q=-1/2 +n$ for integer $n\geq 1$.
-However, from our solution for $\q=-1/2$ we can obtain the complete system of solutions for any negative half-integer value of $\q$ (see also Remark \ref{otherq} below). \end{remark}
+However, from our solution for $\q=-1/2$ we can obtain the complete system of solutions for any negative half-integer value of $\q$. \end{remark}